 In order to be placed on the wait list, you must register and pay the course fee.
 Payment of the course fee doesn't guarantee enrollment in the course.
 If space in the course does not become available, you will be issued a refund within 24 hours of the start of the class or event.

-Noncredit students are subject to the UWRF Accounts Receivable office policy for returned checks or defaulted payments.
-Visit the Accounts Receivable web site for more information
+Noncredit students are subject to the UWRF Student Billing Office policy for returned checks or defaulted payments.
+Visit the Student Billing web site for more information

 A participant must withdraw in writing, as received by mail, fax or email, to be eligible for a full or partial refund.
 Dates by which withdrawals must be received to be eligible for a full or partial refund vary and will be described in the registration information for each noncredit class or event.
 No refunds will be issued for withdrawals which occur after the start of the class or program.